pkdone/MongoSecurityPlaypen/README.md

 ## 4  Project TODOs
 * Some users (Mac only?) reporting that when they run vagrant up for the first time, the creation of 'centralit' is skipped resulting in missing .pem files during configuration of dbnode VMs ('vagrant destroy -f' seems to clear this up).
 Not yet diagnosed why this is occurring for some users.
 * PyKMIP has no built-in persistence, so if vagrant halt and then vagrant up have been run, the mongod replicas won't start properly, if encryption is enabled using KMIP.
 As a result, vars/external_vars.yml has been changed to use keyfile by default, for encryption-at-rest, to reduce the number of people that hit this issue.
-* When generating the keytab on the 'centralit' VM, generate separate keytabs for dbnode1, dbnode2 & dbnode3 for better security isolation
+* When generating the Kerberos keytab on the 'centralit' VM, generate separate keytabs for dbnode1, dbnode2 & dbnode3 for better security isolation
 * Configure connectivity (both Proxy and Direct) to Open LDAP to use TLS
 * Use more elegant way of waiting for replica-set primary to be ready, rather than pausing for 30 seconds and then hoping it is ready
 * Extend the 'yum' timeout duration, to avoid timeout failures when running 'vagrant up' with a slow internet connection.